 For this film series, the Lacan School invites a clinician or analyst to choose a film for screening and teach from it in a way that elucidates fundamental concepts of the analytic experience.
 Participants/spectators are invited to speak of the aesthetic experience the viewing of the film gives rise to, and the guest analyst/instructor will support this “speech” in order to help articulate a Real at work in the aesthetic experience, and link it to the didactic elements contained in the film.

 Faculty: Christopher Meyer, PhD and guest speakers

-When: TBA, Quarterly beginning Fall 2018
+Date and Time: TBA, Quarterly beginning Fall 2020

 This seminar is approved by the Medical Board of California to train Research Psychoanalysts and by the California Psychological Association to provide Continuing Education Units for Licensed Psychologists.
 This course is approved by the Board of Behavioral Sciences to provide Continuing Education Units for Marriage and Family Therapists and Psychiatric Social Workers.
 LSP maintains responsibility for this program and its content.